 LT: What you and your collaborators have done is extraordinarily imaginative and colorful.
 Your artistic vision and aesthetic translates quite well from canvas to mural.
 This piece has a chance to be iconic.

 Murals have such a major role in the civic space in other countries in every corner of the globe it’s disappointing that mural art is not more accepted in Milwaukee.
-Place accept murals in some cases even when they are controversial.
+Some places even accept murals when they are controversial.
 The documentary Art of Conflict demonstrated this pretty well.
 The doc looks at the muralists in Northern Ireland during the height of IRA conflict in the 1980’s.